codesandbox/codesandbox-client/contributor-docs/adding-template.md

 We allow people to import sandboxes from GitHub/CLI/API, and to make sure that the right template is imported we have some specific logic that determines a template for every template.
-This logic is **not** found in `codesanbox-client`.
+This logic is **not** found in `codesandbox-client`.

 This means you that you also have to add your template in another file in the `codesandbox-importers` repository called [templates.ts](https://github.com/codesandbox/codesandbox-importers/blob/master/packages/import-utils/src/create-sandbox/templates.ts).

-When you create your Pull Request in `codesanbox-client`, you also need to create a Pull Request in `codesandbox-importer` and reference it in your Pull Request for `codesandbox-client`.
+When you create your Pull Request in `codesandbox-client`, you also need to create a Pull Request in `codesandbox-importer` and reference it in your Pull Request for `codesandbox-client`.
 Example: